subscription-manager - Man Page

 role options

 The role subcommand displays the current configured role preference for products installed on the system.
-For example, if the role preference is "Red Hat Enterprise Linux Server", then a subscription with a "Red Hat Enterprise Linux Server" role is selected when auto-attaching subscriptions to the system.
+For example, if the role preference is "Red Hat Enterprise Linux Server", then a subscription with a "Red Hat Enterprise Linux Server" role is selected when attaching subscriptions to the system.

 --show